 China is showing itself as a liable global power it wouldn’t want to see the rise of an Asian NATO, endangering its emergence.
 Therefore, It has so kept in touch closely with the ASEAN member states.

 In a nutshell, the current environment does not favor the transformation of QUAD into a military alliance.
 It is doubtful that an Asian NATO will be formed because of the ASEAN countries’ economic dependence on China and the conflicting interests of the members of QUAD.
 Despite US efforts, China’s rise cannot be stopped because of its tremendously grown influence and it’ll grow further in the future.
-As a result of the efforts of both US and China, the IPR would become the next theater of war between major powers.
+As a result of the efforts of both the US and China, the IPR would become the next theater of war between major powers.